QuantEcon/python-lecture-sandpit.myst/lectures/util_rand_resp.md

 Randomized response surveys in the tradition of Warner {cite}`warner1965randomized` are designed  to protect  respondents' privacy.

-Lars Ljungqvist {cite}`ljungqvist1993unified`  presented    an analysis of how a respondent's decision about whether to answer truthfully depends on  **expected utility**.
+Lars Ljungqvist {cite}`ljungqvist1993unified`  analyzed how a respondent's decision about whether to answer truthfully depends on  **expected utility**.

-This notebook describes Ljungqvist's analysis and uses it to design an optimal survey.

-The notebook uses Ljungqvist's framework to shed light on earlier randomized response survey techniques proposed, for example, by {cite}`lanke1975choice`, {cite}`lanke1976degree`, {cite}`leysieffer1976respondent`, {cite}`anderson1976estimation`, {cite}`fligner1977comparison`, {cite}`greenberg1977respondent`, {cite}`greenberg1969unrelated`.
+The notebook tells how Ljungqvist  used his  framework to shed light on various randomized response survey techniques proposed, for example, by {cite}`lanke1975choice`, {cite}`lanke1976degree`, {cite}`leysieffer1976respondent`, {cite}`anderson1976estimation`, {cite}`fligner1977comparison`, {cite}`greenberg1977respondent`, {cite}`greenberg1969unrelated`.